00000vish/PUBG_NO_RECOIL_MANAGER/README.md

 # PUBG-NO-RECOIL-MANAGER

-FOR LOGITECH MOUSE, USE AT UR OWN RISK
+## FOR LOGITECH MOUSE, USE AT UR OWN RISK

-THIS TOOL DOES NOT HACK PUBG, JUST UPDATE LOGITECH DRIVER PROFILE THATS ALL.
+###  THIS TOOL JUST UPDATE LOGITECH DRIVER PROFILE THATS ALL.

+This tool does not hack or modify memory.

+Once you start the program, select the profile and click start.
+When you in game click the assigned hotkey to change recoil.
+When you change recoils you will hear audio message notifying you the current recoil.

 ![App](https://imgur.com/QCAG50x.png)

 # TUTORIAL

-If you have logitec mouse install thier gaming driver
+You have to install logitec gaming driver

 ![App](https://imgur.com/RWwlWnH.png)